 While groundhogs are the most famous for predicting the weather, they aren’t the only creatures that can tip you off about what to expect outside.
 Our ancestors watched the behavior of all sorts of animals to determine what was to come.
 The result?
-Colorful weather folklore that has been passed down from generation to generation.
+Colorful weather folklore has been passed down from generation to generation.
 Are they always accurate?
 Depends on who you ask!
 At the very least, folklore is enjoyable and reminds us of a simpler time, especially in this high-tech world we live in.

 Below is a list of animals known for their weather forecasting abilities.